sausheong/tanuki/README.md

 # Tanuki

 Tanuki is a polyglot web framework that allows developers to write a web application or service in multiple programming languages.
-The basic concept is simple -- an acceptor (which is a HTTP server) accepts HTTP requests and redirects it to a handler (either an executable binary/script or a TCP socket server) to handle.
+The basic concept is simple -- an acceptor (which is a HTTP server) receives HTTP requests and redirects it to a handler (either an executable binary/script or a TCP socket server) to handle.
 These handlers can be written in different programming languages and run independently from each other.

-Tanuki is :warning: _experimental_ software at this point in time.
+This is :warning: _experimental_ software at this point in time.
 Use at your own risk! :warning:

 ## Installing Tanuki